Whitewater river (river type): In South America

 The best-known whitewater rivers are Amazonian and have their source in the Andes.
 The main whitewater rivers are Solimões–Amazon, Caquetá–Japurá, Putumayo, Marañón, Ucayali, Javary, Juruá, Acre, Purus, Madre de Dios, and Madeira.
 Although the Branco River traditionally is considered whitewater, it has a number of characteristics (some of them varying with season) that do not fit clearly into the classification and some refer to it as clearwater.

 Outside the Amazon, a small number of South American rivers are considered whitewater, most notably certain tributaries of the Orinoco such as the Guaviare, Meta and Apure Rivers, and of the Paraná—Paraguay such as the Bermejo and Salado Rivers, which have their source in the Andes.

 In other continents

 Outside South America, this system of classification is not widely used, but there are several rivers with mainly whitewater characteristics.
-In Africa, these include the Niger main stem and its floodplain, Orashi, Nile (notably the Blue Nile), the middle and lower Zambezi, and the Cross, Mungo, Sanaga, and Wouri rivers.
+In Africa, these include the Niger main stem and its floodplain, Orashi, the Nile (notably the Blue Nile), the middle and lower Zambezi, and the Cross, Mungo, Sanaga, and Wouri rivers.
 In Asia, examples are the Mekong mainstream (especially in the rainy season), and several upland streams in large river basins in the southern and southeastern part of the continent.
 In Europe, sections of the Danube have whitewater characteristics.